 I can’t really take much credit for the book as I only had a tiny part compared with the work that the two authors have put in, but it is good to know that I’ve had some part into putting it together.
 Being a technical reviewer involved reading through each chapter, following the instructions on the Raspberry Pi and commenting on any potential issues.

-For obvious reasons I’m not going to post a review of the book, but as a quick summary the book is about learning Linux using the Raspberry Pi.
+I’m not going to post a review of the book, but as a quick summary the book is about learning Linux using the Raspberry Pi.
 It covers various Linux topics from the basics of getting started, the way Linux works and how to administer the Pi remotely.
 There are also some fun projects including creating your own web server and using the Raspberry Pi as a media centre.

 There are other books available on the Raspberry Pi, although I’ve not seen any to actually compare.